mattcroat/joy-of-code/posts/master-the-svelte-context-api/master-the-svelte-context-api.md

 <ComponentB />
 ```

-As you can see, this is just JavaScript so the same rules apply.
-If you pass a string primitive, it won't be magically reactive because it's going to use the value at the time it was created, but you can use functions or accessors to read and write to it:
+If you pass a string primitive, it won't be magically reactive:

 ```svelte:src/routes/A.svelte
 <script lang="ts">